By William Cowie

 Non-accredited bookkeeping courses

-There are also short bookkeeping courses that you can take — either online or in classroom-based environments that take you through the bookkeeping basics in the span of a couple of days.
+There are also short bookkeeping courses available, online and in classroom based environments, that take you through the bookkeeping basics in the space of a couple of days.
 These can still be quite cheap, and will probably cost no more than a few hundred dollars.

 Accredited bookkeeping courses

-Or, you can jump straight ahead to the Certificate IV in Accounting and Bookkeeping!
+Or, you can jump ahead straight to the Certificate IV in Bookkeeping!
 There are no formal entry requirements but it is recommended you complete the Certificate III in Accounts Administration or already have experience as a bookkeeper.

 How should you study your bookkeeping course?